abdullah-5j/Cyber-Writeups/TryHackMe/The Byte Lotus Series/infinity-pool.md

 22 (SSH) and 80 (HTTP, running on Gunicorn so a Python app behind the scenes).
 The nmap output also flagged robots.txt with two disallowed paths, `/internal/` and `/status`, which is basically the box pointing at where to look next.

-Popped the homepage in the browser too, just the usual hotel-site fluff ("Every detail, observed" — on theme given what's coming).
+Popped the homepage in the browser too, just the usual hotel-site fluff

 ## Finding the vuln